erpzz/OmniBot/README.md

 ## Questions or Suggestions?

 If you run into issues or have ideas to make this better, let me know.
-Have fun using the bot!
+You can email me at: eneftpaiz@gmail.com for inquiries regarding this project or if you'd like to discuss future endeavors.